Mission San Cosme y Damián de Tucsón: History

 The Mission was finally abandoned in 1828.
 Its lands were sold off and the neglected buildings were eventually destroyed.
+In 1852, John Russell Bartlett visited the mission, writing:

 Between 1950 and 2010, the site served as a landfill for the city of Tucson.

 Present day

 Since 2010, site has been under the care of the non-profit organization Friends of Tucson’s Birthplace.
 The former landfill and mission site is being repurposed as a historical and nature park called Tucson Origins Heritage Park.